 - 1. A minimum of 124 credit hours.
 A maximum of 40 credit hours in any one discipline may be included in this total.
-Exceptions: (a) in disciplines where the requirements of various states mandate a greater number of courses for teacher licensure; (b) majors in music; and (c) majors in Health Education and Physical Education who seek multiage licensure and athletic training licensure.
-Duplication of coursework, physical education activity, modern language and music ensemble courses exceed typical three credit hour courses and therefore increase the number of hours required for graduation. - A minimum GPA of 2.0 in all work taken at Muskingum in all courses in the major(s) and, where the option is selected, the academic minor(s). - 3.
-A minimum of 40 credit hours earned in 300- and 400-level courses. - 4.
-Satisfactory completion of at least one departmental or interdisciplinary major.
+In the case of courses of study leading to teacher licensure and the music major, the student may apply up to the minimum credit hours required for the major toward the 124 for graduation.
+Duplication of coursework, physical education activity, modern language and music ensemble courses exceed typical three credit hour courses and therefore increase the number of hours required for graduation. - 2.
+A minimum cumulative grade point average (GPA) of 2.0 for all work taken at Muskingum College; a minimum GPA of 2.0 for all courses in the major(s) and, where the option is taken, a minimum GPA of 2.0 for the minor(s).

+- 3. A minimum of 40 credit hours earned in 300- and 400-level courses. - Satisfactory completion of at least one departmental or interdisciplinary major.
 Unless otherwise specified by the academic department, a minor consists of at least 15 credit hours within the specific discipline, providing three credit hours are at the 300- or 400level and a 2.0 GPA in the minor.
 All work within the specified discipline is counted as part of the major or minor.
 In the case of students pursuing multiple majors or minors in the same department, the GPA for each is calculated separately; an overall GPA of 2.0 in the academic discipline must be maintained.
 (Students pursuing multiple majors may write separate senior seminars, one in each of the disciplines involved, or with approval of each department chair, write one interdisciplinary seminar, credit for which is given in the department of their choice.
-Although the interdisciplinary seminar counts toward the credit hour requirements of only one major, the project may fulfill the senior studies requirement of all departments involved.)

-- 5. At least 12 credit hours of the major completed in the junior and senior years at Muskingum. - 6.
-The last 31 credit semester hours toward graduation must be earned as a degree seeking student at Muskingum College or in approved off-campus study. - 7.
-Transfer students must successfully complete a minimum of 48 credit hours at Muskingum College (includes approved off-campus study programs).
-Note: Only work at the 2.0 level or higher is accepted for transfer from other colleges and universities. - 8.
+Although the interdisciplinary seminar counts toward the credit hour requirements of only one major, the project may fulfill the senior studies requirement of all departments involved.) - 5.
+At least 12 credit hours of the major completed in the junior and senior years at Muskingum. - The last 31 credit semester hours toward graduation must be earned as a degree-seeking student at Muskingum College or in approved offcampus study. - 7.
+Transfer students must successfully complete a minimum of 48 credit hours at Muskingum College (includes approved off-campus study programs). - Note: Only work at the 2.0 level or higher is accepted for transfer from other colleges and universities. - 8.
 Satisfactory completion of the Liberal Arts Essentials.